ebean-orm-tools/ebean-eclipse-enhancer/README.md

 this will create an update site (and cooresponding zip for local install) in `update.site/target`

-you must before a build before importing into eclipse to properly setup dependencies
+you must perform a build before importing into eclipse to properly setup dependencies

 ### eclipse import